Okehi

-Overview

 Okehi is a Local Government Area in Kogi State, Nigeria.
 Its headquarters are in the town of Obangede.
 It has the following towns under it; Eika, Ihima, Obangede and Usungwe.
 It has an area of 661 km^{2} and a population of 199,999 at the 2006 census.

 The postal code of the area is 264.

 Climate condition

 Okehi LGA has the two-season pattern common to Kogi: a rainy season (approximately April–October) and a dry season (November–March).
-Mean annual temperatures are warm (mid-20s °C average), with the wet months substantially more humid and prone to afternoon thunderstorms.
+Mean annual temperatures are warm (mid-20s °C or 77 °F average), with the wet months substantially more humid and prone to afternoon thunderstorms.